Web Workers Architecture & Communication

 Implementing Transferable Objects & Zero-Copy eliminates serialization bottlenecks.
 Large image buffers, audio streams, and WebGL vertex data should always use transfer semantics.
 Never copy multi-megabyte payloads across thread boundaries.

-Heap monitoring requires explicit instrumentation.
-Track performance.memory (Chromium-only) or implement custom allocation counters.
+Heap monitoring requires explicit instrumentation. performance.memory is Chromium-only and not part of any standard, so treat it as a diagnostic hint rather than a reliable gauge.
 Cross-thread memory retention occurs when detached buffers remain referenced after transfer.
 Nullify source references immediately after postMessage.

 Memory fragmentation degrades performance in long-running workers.
-Periodically recycle worker instances every 10–15 minutes.
-Fresh heaps reclaim contiguous memory blocks and prevent GC pause spikes exceeding 50ms.
+Periodically recycling worker instances lets V8 reclaim fragmented heap pages.
+Fresh heaps can reduce GC pause spikes in workers that process many large buffers over time.

 const code = `